 Other Integrations - More integrations are available for Pingdom, New Relic, OpsGenie, xMatters, VictorOps, and Pingometer.
 Each of these integrations offer functionality ranging from changing the state of components, to creating incidents.
 Details on other.

 Integrations - Display real-time metrics like uptime and response time on your status page by integrating Pingdom, New Relic, Datadog, or Librato.

 API - If you're not already using one of the above supported metrics providers, you can bring in metrics using our API.

-HipChat - Keep your team in the loop by syncing StatusPage events (like who created an incident, or what the status was changed to) into your HipChat rooms.
+Slack - Keep your team in the loop by syncing Statuspage events (like who created an incident, or what a component status was changed to) into Slack.
 Control the noise by filtering out different types of events and actions.
-Details on HipChat.
+Details on Slack.